 Princess Nokia isn't really someone who needs an introduction.
 She identifies as a bruja and a tomboy, a classic New York Boricua shorty, a feminist, a queer woman who isn't burdened, but empowered by her complexity.
 Her podcast Smart Girl Club Radio, is the clearest distillation of Princess Nokia as the artist, woman and friend.
 The show is comprised of just one mic and her carefully shared musings on her life as she knows it to be true, only interrupted by sweet, fatherly check-ins or short recitations of original poetry.
 On the latest episode, she spoke on her accomplishments of 2016, the best and most prosperous year of her life.
 "See?
 She does many things, wears many hats.
 Doesn't even need to talk about it… Power to the people, and power to my paycheque," she ends with a little laugh.
 This is the essence of who she is: a hustler, a charismatic spirit, and someone who plays no games.
 As Destiny Frasqueri, as Wavy Spice, and, finally, as Princess Nokia.

 Destiny first erupted on the scene with "YAYA" by her original moniker, Wavy Spice.
 The song is a two-minute trip of deep vocals, partly in English and partly in Taino language, its video, one unmoving photo of a woman staring directly into the camera lens.
 Then came Metallic Butterfly under VICE Records, featuring tracks like the cutesy, drunken infatuation of "Dragons" and "Young Girls," the gorgeous ode to the girls and women of her 'home,' either in reality or an imaginary, alternate utopia.
 2015's Honeysuckle birthed only one visual component—"Apple Pie", Nokia's depiction of a hazy, summer love—but also produced "Brown Girl Blues," a somber, spoken word-style reminder of the ghosts that follow Black people in America.
 Since her introduction, Princess Nokia's narrative has been obsessed with assertion.
 Her honestly made it so that she needed no external validation.
 If she laid it all out for everyone to see,—and that she did—there were no secrets.
-And no secrets meant that Nokia savoured a liberation of sorts that, while it didn't quite free her from the harsh realities that have and continue to inform her day-to-day, granted her a space of creative refuge.
+And no secrets meant that Nokia savored a liberation of sorts that, while it didn't quite free her from the harsh realities that have and continue to inform her day-to-day, granted her a space of creative refuge.
 She did whatever the fuck she wanted, however the fuck she wanted.
-The best part was that, more times than not, it worked in her favour.
+The best part was that, more times than not, it worked in her favor.

 And through that, she created music that toyed with traditionalist ideas of genre and form.
 In Princess Nokia's world, there were no rules.
 She would switch from singing to rapping, from rapping to speaking plainly.
 It wasn't until 1992 that the beat selection on her projects inched closer to traditional cohesiveness, binding the tracks together in theme and feel.
 It's also the third project release in three years by Nokia.
 "Every year, I assign myself to make a beautiful art piece which is my musical project for the year," said Princess Nokia of her process.
 "It kind of had a slow start.
 I made one song a month, but every song was a gem. […] Those songs were really New York-inspired songs."